Fabrizio Van Marciano is a proud father of two, a devoted husband, a professional blogger, a YouTube content creator, and a Podcaster.

 Through blogging, I’ve also been able to become more self-aware than ever before.
 I’ve identified my strengths and weaknesses, learning new skills along the way, enabling me to do what I’m doing today.

-4. What do you think is your most significant achievement outside of blogging?
+4. What is your most significant achievement outside of blogging?

 I don’t put my businesses or blogging before my family.
 Without them, I would have no reason to do any of this.
 My passion comes from them, which probably sounds cliche, but it’s true.
 It is what it is, as the saying goes.

 5. Now that you are a successful blogger, what do you owe it to?

 Firstly, I think there are different levels of success in blogging.

 For some, it’s about money, popularity, and lifestyle.
 But for me, it’s definitely about having the freedom to manage my time.

 To be able to do my own thing without answering anyone.
 I can decide what days I want to work and what days I want to have off in an instant.